nimblegeek/Learning-Feed-PoC/README.md

 This project is based on a template, used as a starter for building a website with HTML, CSS and JS, powered by [Vite](https://vitejs.dev/).
 HTML provides the basic structure, CSS controls formatting, and JavaScript controls the behavior of different elements.

+## Database and backend logic
+For the database and backend logic, this project utilizes PostgreSQL, backed by [Neon](https://neon.tech/docs/connect/connect-from-any-app#connection-examples).

 ## Disable Auto Refresh

 If you find the auto refresh getting in your way, go to [vite.config.js](./vite.config.js) and update it set `hmr` to false to disable hot module reloading (HMR).
 The full config will look like this: